makerlabmx/altair-arduinoide/README.md

 - For an example on using the Aquila libraries, select File > Examples > AquilaProtocol > template
 - Upload the example with the arrow icon in the IDE

+The best place to ask questions related to this core is the Aquila community forum: http://community.aquila.io/.

 * * *

 ### Spanish: